 FAQs

-Individual cake and fruit trifles in little mason jars—aren't they cute?
-A Cherry Trifle In A Jar is fun to assemble and to make with kids.
-You can have them for a quick evening dessert or serve them at a party!
-They also make an impressive treat at barbecues and potlucks.
+Individual mason jar shortcakes—aren't they adorable??
+They're easy to assemble and fun to make with kids.
+Have them after dinner or serve them at a potluck!
+They also make an impressive treat at barbecues and parties.

-💬 How do you like these mini fruit trifles?
-Leave a comment and star rating.
+💬 How do you like these mason jar desserts?
+Leave a comment below.

 📖 Recipe